Prudential Financial Inc. Buys 3,765 Shares of Dollar Tree, Inc. (NASDAQ:DLTR)

 Prudential Financial Inc. grew its stake in Dollar Tree, Inc. (NASDAQ:DLTR – Get Rating) by 1.9% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 197,408 shares of the company’s stock after purchasing an additional 3,765 shares during the quarter.
 Prudential Financial Inc. owned approximately 0.09% of Dollar Tree worth $30,814,000 as of its most recent SEC filing.

-Several other large investors also recently modified their holdings of DLTR.
-Fairfield Bush & CO. bought a new position in shares of Dollar Tree in the first quarter valued at about $86,000.
+A number of other hedge funds have also bought and sold shares of the business.
+Trust Asset Management LLC increased its position in Dollar Tree by 2.8% during the second quarter.
+Trust Asset Management LLC now owns 2,358 shares of the company’s stock worth $367,000 after acquiring an additional 64 shares during the period.
 Elo Mutual Pension Insurance Co increased its position in Dollar Tree by 0.4% during the first quarter.
 Elo Mutual Pension Insurance Co now owns 17,692 shares of the company’s stock worth $2,833,000 after acquiring an additional 77 shares during the period.
-NewEdge Wealth LLC bought a new position in Dollar Tree during the first quarter worth about $262,000.
-Morningstar Investment Services LLC increased its position in Dollar Tree by 9.8% during the first quarter.
-Morningstar Investment Services LLC now owns 100,211 shares of the company’s stock worth $16,007,000 after acquiring an additional 8,961 shares during the period.
-Finally, Mirae Asset Global Investments Co.
-Ltd. increased its position in Dollar Tree by 28.0% during the first quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 164,162 shares of the company’s stock worth $26,290,000 after acquiring an additional 35,909 shares during the period.
+Keybank National Association OH increased its position in Dollar Tree by 3.3% during the second quarter.
+Keybank National Association OH now owns 2,469 shares of the company’s stock worth $385,000 after acquiring an additional 79 shares during the period.
+Corient Capital Partners LLC increased its position in Dollar Tree by 0.3% during the second quarter.
+Corient Capital Partners LLC now owns 26,174 shares of the company’s stock worth $4,079,000 after acquiring an additional 85 shares during the period.
+Finally, Private Advisor Group LLC increased its position in Dollar Tree by 1.0% during the first quarter.
+Private Advisor Group LLC now owns 9,566 shares of the company’s stock worth $1,533,000 after acquiring an additional 93 shares during the period.
 95.04% of the stock is owned by institutional investors.

 Dollar Tree Trading Down 1.5 %